 AR 172 - Introduction to Digital Design

 An introduction to basic graphic design and visual communication concepts.
-Builds on the skills learned in foundation courses in basic design and complements the introduction to the field in Graphic Design I, Art 269.
+Builds on the skills learned in foundation courses in basic design and complements the introduction to the field in Graphic Design Studio I, Art 269.
 Students will become proficient in design concepts and computer skills later used in the Graphic Design field, including page layout, illustration, photography, and Web design.
 They will continue to develop creative problem-solving skills and the foundation theory of Graphic Design.
 Prerequisite: Art 113.
-Inactive after Spring 2014.